Last Updated on 03/08/2023

 It’s worth the effort questioning your belongings.
 By doing so, you can gradually let go of things you no longer care for, and you’ll free up space both in your home and in your head.
 Plus you’ll ease into a more intentional mindset in terms of what you purchase, and how you choose to live.

 Next time you’re picking up around the house, try to let go of something you don’t use and no longer like.
 Something that doesn’t fit you, or perhaps makes you feel bad.
 Or something which simply no longer suits your lifestyle.
+(Try one of these 3 things if you need some jumpstart help!)

 If you make this “re-examination” of your stuff part of your daily tidying routine, clutter will be less likely to accumulate and you’ll also minimise the overwhelm of having to do a big decluttering session one day.